 Note: These rules have been adapted by using portions from past Midwest Pinball Championship Tournaments.
 There may be further revisions and clarifications made before the 2020 Midwest Pinball Tournament takes place.
 Please do not consider these rules final until this paragraph has been removed, or until the tournament has begun.

-The Midwest Gaming Classic is an all-encompassing electronic gaming event in Milwaukee, Wisconsin.
-In 2019 the Midwest Gaming Classic will hold the 11th annual Midwest Pinball Championships (MPC).
+The Midwest Gaming Classic is an all-encompassing gaming event in Milwaukee, Wisconsin.
+In 2020 the Midwest Gaming Classic will hold the 12th annual Midwest Pinball Championships (MPC).

 I. Quick Overview

 MPC tournament rules are quite lengthy and detailed.
 They reflect the experience of many years of tournament and league play, under many different systems.
 The underlying ideas are simple, however.

 Friday evening (6 PM to 12 AM) and Saturday (10 AM to 8 PM) of the tournament consists of qualifying rounds for singles players, while Sunday features head-to-head elimination bouts based on the ranking from Friday and Saturday.